Campos de Ibiza is also a story of freedom and love for the island, the fate of a family that starred in World War II, when Nazis invaded France.

 She made perfumes that captured the smells of those happy childhood summers

 Camilla’s daughter, Aurélie Kahn, holds the reins of the company, giving Campos de Ibiza a wider and more international dimension.

+These days, Campos de Ibiza is recognized as one of Spain’s best-known brands.
 In the last years, the company has experienced a major international expansion, bringing the brand to over 20 countries.